 Irregular Periods: Is it Perimenopause and How to Manage it?

-That said, in this article, we’ll be exploring the link between irregular periods and perimenopause.
-We’ll also look at some other potential reasons for a change in your cycle.
-Plus, we’ll share some helpful advice on how to best manage irregular periods and other perimenopause symptoms.
+That being said, it’s important to understand these changes in your body and identify the reason behind them.
+So, in this post, I’ll explain the link between irregular periods and perimenopause.
+I’ll also look at some other potential reasons for a change in your cycle.
+Plus, I’ll share some helpful advice on how to best manage irregular periods and other perimenopause symptoms.

 What is Perimenopause?